Practice note for R&D specialist units

 - To improve customer service the specialist R&D units will deal with SME companies based on their Registered Office or, if different, the location of their main R&D activities.
 Details of which office to contact are at CIRD80360

-- For large companies we will act as R&D Tax Specialist adviser to the Customer Relationship Manager (CRM) or Customer Coordinator (CC).
+- For large companies we will act as R&D Tax Specialist adviser to the Customer Compliance Manager (CCM) or Customer Coordinator (CC).

 - Companies that currently send their R&D claims to either the Pharmaceutical or Small Company Enterprise centres will continue to send their claims to their existing offices.

-For SME R&D repayable tax credit claims, within 28 days, we will aim to either repay the repayable tax credit, or contact you regarding the claim, in 95% of cases.
-If we decide not to make a payment because we think the claim may be incorrect, then we will aim to open an enquiry within 30 days of receiving the claim.
+For most SME R&D payable tax credit claims, within 28 days, we will aim to either pay the payable tax credit, or contact you regarding the claim, in 95% of cases.
+This aim will not apply to claims which are not made electronically or to claims which do not include accurate Bankers’ Automated Clearing Services (BACS) details.
+If we decide not to make a payment because we think the claim may be incorrect, then we will aim to open an enquiry within 60 days of receiving the claim.
 To avoid doubt, this statement does not replace the statutory time limits for making enquiries into corporation tax returns.
 If we decide to make a payment then we may still make an enquiry into the claim within the statutory time limit.

 For most SME companies making R&D claims, all of the company’s corporation tax issues will be dealt with by the R&D specialist unit.